-EU recalls Tanzania ambassador amid calls for gay arrests
+EU recalls Tanzania ambassador amid call for gay arrests

 - At Trump rallies, women see a hero protecting a way of life

+Tanzania’s government will continue abiding by all international treaties on human rights to which it has committed, it said, adding that it protects all human rights guaranteed in the country’s constitution.

-Activist Onesmo Olengurumwa of Tanzania Human Rights Defenders Coalition said Monday that Makonda’s call for a crackdown on gays violates the right to privacy.
+Prominent rights defender Onesmo Olengurumwa of Tanzania Human Rights Defenders Coalition said Monday that Makonda’s call for a crackdown on gays violates the right to privacy and infringes on basic human rights.

+Makonda told a news conference last week that he aims to eradicate homosexuality and prostitution in Tanzania.
+The public had already sent police the names of more than 200 suspected homosexuals, he said.

+Homosexuality is criminalized in Tanzania and as well as many other African countries where it often seen as being imported from the West.